Patti Ragsdale - Feral Cat Advocate

 The pups are about 5 weeks old and will be soon looking for a ' forever home', free 'puppy breath included'.
 Contact SPA at 451-7342

 Sumner County welcomes the opening of our much needed "low-cost spay neuter clinic".
 The Sumner Spay Neuter Alliance has done an excellent job of staffing the clinic and you can be assured your animal will be well cared for by an experienced and caring veterinarian staff.
-Since opening in mid July 2011, the SSNA Clinic has spay/neutered almost 1800 animals (as of 11/5)..... take advantage of the low-cost to have your pet altered, vacinated and microchipped!!
+Since opening in mid July 2011, the SSNA Clinic has spay/neutered almost 30,000 animals ..... take advantage of the low-cost to have your pet altered, vaccinated and microchiped!!

 Dr. Yvette Pennington (left) has been hired as the full time veterinarian.
-She graduated from LSU School of Veterinary Medicing in 2000 and in 2003 moved home to middle Tennessee.
-She practiced emergency medicine before working at the Animal Care Center where she was the Medical Director since their aquisition by VCA.
+She graduated from LSU School of Veterinary Medice in 2000 and in 2003 moved home to middle Tennessee.
+She practiced emergency medicine before working at the Animal Care Center where she was the Medical Director since their acquisition by VCA.

 Paige Heriges (center) has been a Veterinarian Assistant for 16 years